Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Experimental Results

-{\bf Hardware and Training.} The training of our model and baselines is with a batch size of 16 across 4 A100 (40GB) GPUs.
-We follow the baseline papers' other settings.

-\textbf{Evaluation Protocols.} CT images represent linear attenuation coefficients that are typically interpreted in \emph{Hounsfield Units} (HU), where water is defined as 0 HU and air as $-1000$ HU.
-Following \cite{chen2025cross}, we report RMSE after converting reconstructed images to HU to provide a clinically meaningful measure of reconstruction error.
-We also report PSNR and SSIM in the original reconstruction space (before HU conversion) to assess structural and perceptual fidelity independent of scanner calibration.
-Thus, RMSE (HU) reflects quantitative clinical accuracy, while PSNR and SSIM capture image similarity.

 \textbf{Multi-Sparse-View Rate Results}.
-We evaluate reconstruction performance at 9, 18, 36, and 72-view acquisition settings, where fewer projections correspond to lower radiation at the cost of more ill-posed reconstruction.
-A single model is trained jointly over all sampling rates, with each rate being encountered equally during training.
-Results for the C4KC-KiTS dataset \cite{heller2019kits19} are shown in Table~\ref{tab:kits_multires_results} and Fig.\ref{fig:overview}c.\footnote{ Due to the long inference time of diffusion models, we report evaluation metrics on a random subset of 500 slices from 10,000 slices to ensure apples-to-apples comparison across methods.
-Full test-set results for non-diffusion baselines are included in Supplementary Sec. \ref{sec:add_results}. } Results for the AAPM abdomen dataset \cite{mccollough2016tu} are shown in Supplementary-Table~\ref{tab:aapm_multires_results}.
-Visual comparisons with 18-view subsampling are in Fig.\ref{fig:visual}.
-Visualizations of multiple sampling rates are in Supplementary-Fig.\ref{fig:multi_acc_rate_vis}.
+We train and evaluate reconstruction performance at 9-, 18-, 36-, and 72-view acquisition settings, where fewer projections correspond to lower radiation at the cost of more ill-posed reconstruction.
+For all methods, a single model is trained across all sampling rates.
+In each training batch, a sparsity rate is randomly and uniformly chosen, ensuring that all models train on equal amounts of data for each sparsity rate.
+Results for the AAPM dataset \cite{mccollough2016tu} are shown in Table~\ref{tab:aapm_multires_results}, and for Kidney dataset in Fig.~\ref{fig:overview}c.
+Full results for the C4KC-KiTS Kidney dataset \cite{heller2019kits19} are reported in Supp.~\ref{sec:kidney}.